dalab/dissolve-struct/README.md

 Currently Scala 2.10.4 is required by Spark.
 If Eclipse defaults to Scala 2.11 instead, this can cause an error "cross-compiled with an incompatible version of Scala".
 The correct version needs to be set for both the projects by:
-`Project Properties | Scala Compiler | Setting "Scala Installation" to "Latest 2.10 bundle"` Alternatively, we recommend directly working with Eclipse IDE for Scala 2.10.4 from <http://scala-ide.org/download/sdk.html>.
+`Project Properties | Scala Compiler | Setting "Scala Installation" to "Latest 2.10 bundle"`.
+Alternatively, we recommend directly working with Eclipse IDE for Scala 2.10.4 from <http://scala-ide.org/download/sdk.html>.

 ## References